nerves-project/toolchains/README.md

 The `host OS` and `host architecture` describe your system.
 If you're running on a Mac, this is `Darwin-x86_64`.

+When in doubt, use the glibc library toolchains.
+Almost all code works with the glibc C library.
+If you desire the smallest possible target binaries, the musl toolchain is the way to go.
+Nerves has been lightly tested against it, but it is an experimental feature.

 ## Linux

 Install the following packages: